Kelpshav/TimberlineCS/APCSA/Project3/DixieCupMaker/README.md

 - [ ] Your scanner should,
 	* Prompt the user for the number of cups (Up to 3, but not less than 2)
+	* Your program should continously prompt the user until there is more than 1 cup, but less than 4.
  	* Declare a cups array

 ```